 Would you be suspicious of this email from your CEO?
 However, if you replied to this and were watchful, you might have noticed that the Reply-To address is different to the original From address, as you can see in the header below, and the address, of course, belongs to the attacker.
 You can also see in the header that some kind of Webmail client was used to send the message.

-You don't need expensive software to prevent CEO fraud.
+You don’t need expensive software to prevent CEO fraud.
 As with any form of cybercrime, communication is key.
 Circulating advisories such as this is an important step in preventing your company falling victim.
 It is important that staff members are encouraged to question emails that seem suspicious, no matter who they purport to be from without the fear of reprisals from senior management.
+One very good suggestion put forward by a client of ours was to include a keyword or safe-word in all payment requests to add a level of authentication to emails.
 In particular the following departments should be extra vigilant.